What is the main source of law authorising this entity form?

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-Large proprietary and foreign owned companies may be subject to additional financial reporting regimes.
+Large proprietary and foreign-owned companies may be subject to additional financial reporting regimes.

-Certain industries also impose additional requirements on the Pty Ltd Company, for example, a financial services business will be required to obtain an Australian Financial Services Licence and comply with the obligations imposed on a licensee.
+Certain industries also impose additional requirements on the Pty Ltd Company, for example, a financial services business will be required to obtain an Australian Financial Services License and comply with the obligations imposed on a licensee.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

 A Pty Ltd Company must file an annual tax return with the Australian Taxation Office.
+The typical reporting period ends 30 June, but can be varied in certain circumstances to align with a parent company financial year.

 Business Activity Statements (which report on GST and certain other withholding taxes) also need to be filed and are typically filed monthly or quarterly.